- We'll only use your personal data in the ways we've described here and only when the law allows us to.

 Your right to object

-You have the right to object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and you feel that it impacts on your fundamental rights and freedoms.
+You have the right to object to processing of your personal data where we are relying on a legitimate interest (or that of a third party) and you feel that it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

 Your other rights